Borislav-Iliev/github-demo/README.md

 ## Branch

-Some text for branch rebase -interactive example.
+Some text for branch example.